Gov. Inslee declares drought emergency as wildfire conditions worsen in Washington

 Other fires have sprung up around East Wenatchee and Cheney.

+So far this season, three firefighters have been injured in the blazes, said Franz.

+“Our firefighters are already putting in long hours … 18-hour days, they’re doing it week after week,” said Franz, adding later: “We’re seeing hundreds of evacuations.

-Those blazes join more than 300 fires in British Columbia, two dozen in California, and more than a dozen each in Idaho and Oregon.
+Washington’s blazes join more than 300 fires in British Columbia, two dozen in California, and more than a dozen each in Idaho and Oregon.

+Inslee used Wednesday’s news conference to hammer home the threat of climate change to Washington.

+“I do believe this summer is a summer for all Washingtonians to ask ourselves this question,” said Inslee.
+“What is Washington without healthy forests, oysters, salmon?
+What is Washington without glaciers and alpine meadows?”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.